-A wide smile spread across 72-year-old Tocumwal competitor Bill Dunn’s face as he crossed the Murray Marathon finish line for the 35th time on Monday.By Randall Johnston
+A wide smile spread across 72-year-old Tocumwal competitor Bill Dunn’s face as he crossed the Murray Marathon finish line for the 35th time on Monday.RANDALL JOHNSTON January 2, 2013 4:30am

 A wide smile spread across 72-year-old Tocumwal competitor Bill Dunn’s face as he crossed the Murray Marathon finish line for the 35th time on Monday.